| New York Geography

 Amsterdam Buffalo MacNaughton Mtn.

 New York Geography Challenge: Can you identify this place?
-It has been an important part
+It has been an important part of our nation's history.
+Answer below.

 New York Geography Challenge Answer